On tensor products of CSS Codes: Length of reduced tensor powers

 \subsubsection{From chain complexes to 2--nilpotent maps}

 Forgetting the grading provides a canonical way to produce a 2--nilpotent map from any chain complex.
 We explain now how the tensor product of two chain complexes can be seen as extracted from the homological product of the associated 2--nilpotent maps.
-This actually corresponds to the case of 2--nilpotent maps given with a basis such that their matrices are block-subdiagonal with two subdiagonal blocks.
+This actually corresponds to the case of 2--nilpotent maps given with a basis such that their matrices are block-subdiagonal.

 Given a CSS code $\qcode C$ associated to a chain complex

 where the $C_i$'s are all $\{0\}$ but finitely many of them, we can define $C := \poplus_{i \in \Z} C_i$ and $\p_C := \poplus_{i \in \Z} \p_i$.
 The map $\p_C$ is 2--nilpotent and it is easily checked that